Introduction

 Principal

-Amount of money deposited by a customer into the bank or amount of money borrowed by a borrower from money lender is called as principal.
-It is also called as a sum.
+The amount of money deposited by a customer into the bank or amount of money borrowed by a borrower from a money lender is called principal.
+It is also called a sum.

 Example 1